ltran17/motivational_messages/README.md

 The inspiration for this tutorial came from a conversation with the QuaranTeam as January 2023 kicked off and Sydney's messaging reflected the fresh start of a new year.
 She ends every workout with a cool down, and as she leads us through stretches, she free-styles a motivational talk.
 Her words can really hit home!
 I haven't been good about jotting down notes about what she said.

 I suppose this project is its own New Year's resolution: keep track of Sydney's words of wisdom, but do it programatically.
-(I'm a data scientist!
-Use the toolsAn achievable, measurable goal!
+(I'm a data scientist, so, yeah, I'm scripting this and not writing it by hand.)
+An achievable, measurable goal!
 The notebooks in this repository reflect my journey as I deciphered two APIs and explored the game-changing technology of Chat GPT3.